-- > Calculators are permitted but are not required. - Calculator capabilities described for a specific subject give the maximum capabilities allowed; calculators with less capability are acceptable. - > Students may not share calculators. - Students may use their own calculators or those provided by the school. - > Calculators that make noise must have the sound feature turned off. - Calculators that have paper tape must have the tape removed. - > All calculators must have the memory cleared before and after the test session. - Any programs or applications must be removed prior to the test session.
+- Calculators are permitted but are not required. - Calculator capabilities described for a specific subject give the maximum capabilities allowed; calculators with less capability are acceptable. - Students may not share calculators. - Students may use their own calculators or those provided by the school. - Calculators that make noise must have the sound feature turned off. - Calculators that have paper tape must have the tape removed. - Programs, applications or documents must be removed or disabled prior to the test session. - All calculators must have the memory cleared or reset before and after the test session. - o See the manufacturer website for removing, disabling or clearing procedures